Our Price Setting and Listing Policies

 Thus, our guests end up paying upwards of 35% in taxes and broker charges.

-In addition, we as owners are being charged commissions and credit card fees.
+In addition, we as owners are being charged credit card fees.

-Of courses, taxds have to be paid.
+Of course, taxes have to be paid.
 But in a world-wide economic paradigm that must shift to a sustained-level economy, the micro-market of renting vacation properties should function without an intermediary that takes as much as one-third of the revenue for objectively doing very little in return.

 Therefore, to curtail these avoidable expenses, we have implemented: